FluxML/Flux.jl/docs/src/data/image_layouts.md

 @btime colorjitter_cv($img); # 2.215 ms (2 allocations: 1.13 MiB)
 ```

-Most kernel operations in JuliaImages are defined per-pixel, thus using AOS layout have better
+Most kernel operations in JuliaImages are defined per-pixel, thus using AOS layout has better
 performance.
-For similar reason, SOA layout works best if the underlying function is defined per
+For a similar reason, SOA layout works best if the underlying function is defined per
 channel.
 Because deep learning uses convolutional neural networks (CNNs) for image processing and
 computer vision tasks, and because CNN is a set of filter operations defined per channel, CNN
-backends(e.g., CuDNN) uses SOA layout to squeeze every last drop of performance out from GPUs.
+backends (e.g., CuDNN) uses SOA layout to squeeze every last drop of performance out of the GPUs.

+!!! note
-> A side note: modern hardware and compiler tricks are more complicated and sophisticated that this
+    Modern hardware and compiler tricks are more complicated and sophisticated such that this
-> SOA-AOS performance gap may not be as big as you can expect if enough engineer efforts were paid.
+    SOA-AOS performance gap may not be as big as you can expect if enough engineer efforts were paid.

-Except for the performance part, there are two other valid reasons on why JuliaImages use the
+Except for the performance part, there are two other valid reasons on why JuliaImages uses the
 array of struct layout:

 * Julia's broadcasting is so powerful that you can only benefit from its simplicity if you commit to